flynnsharwood/fmacmoms/readme.md

 These are mostly the moms for 24 batch meets, or 23+24 meets.
+The mom files are in /docs/23 + 24 batch/

 A list of gdocs that might be useful